Chemistasaurus/Project-1/README.md

 What is the relationship between unemployment and cancer incidence for each state?
 Does having private insurance vs public insurance correlate with higher or lower death percentages?

-In order to more clearly demonstrate the insights that our analysis created visualizations were created to display our findings.
+In order to clearly demonstrate the insights that our analysis created visualizations were created to display our findings.